-The inclusion of a wide range of stakeholders in a CIS is not only an issue of democracy.
+The inclusion of a wide range of stakeholders in a collaborative information management system is not only an issue of democracy.
 It also affects the response by bringing in new knowledge and improves trust in the disaster response within the affected community.
-How such participation is managed in a CIS and by whom, along with questions of inclusion/exclusion are key considerations.
+How such participation is managed in a collaborative information management system and by whom, along with questions of inclusion/exclusion are key considerations.
 Deciding whose participation is relevant in a collaboration can be complex – as it depends on how one defines risk, responsibility and capacity for response – and it might change over time.
-Consequently, when establishing a collaboration, it is necessary to consider the mechanisms by which partners are identified and changed through CIS interaction.
+Consequently, when establishing a collaboration, it is necessary to consider the mechanisms by which partners are identified and changed.

 When setting up a collaborative platform, how can one ensure that all relevant stakeholders are invited to participate either right from the beginning or at a later stage?